• Skip to main content

 Find out more at kingsarms.org/blunham

-Filed Under: Outreach, Evangelism Tagged With: community
+Filed Under: Evangelism, Outreach Tagged With: community

 A couple of years ago my husband and I really felt God telling us to dig our roots deep into Bedford.
 Whether that meant we would be here for a short or long time, it didn’t matter.
 We knew God was telling us to serve and pray for our town, church and the region He had placed us in.
 I now have the privilege of leading our Re-Track outreach project which is all about helping people get their lives back on track.
 (Learn more about Re-Track here)